 Ask yourself: am I constantly tired?
 Is my mood always low?
 Do I suffer from high blood pressure?
 Is my skin in bad condition?
 Am I having trouble sleeping?

 If the answer is yes to any or all of the above, you might be suffering from chronic - or too much - stress.
 Chronic stress can take over your body and mind when normal, low-level stress is not resolved and is, instead, allowed to hang around unchallenged in the body for days, weeks or even months at a time.
 This kind of stress can weaken the immune system, cause you to feel run-down, lead to insomnia and fatigue, and may result in depression and other mood disorders, high blood pressure and even heart disease.

 Chronic stress has been linked to inflammation.
 Inflammation can be incredibly detrimental to your overall health and can cause lasting damage if not addressed.

-LYMA contains Ashwagandha KSM-66®.
-This adaptogenic powerhouse has been formulated in LYMA to help regulate the amount of cortisol circulating in the body (cortisol is the body’s stress hormone).
-Taking ashwagandha daily can be a really effective way to lower cortisol levels, reduce inflammation and encourage your body to revert to homeostasis, or its natural, harmonious state of balance.
-LYMA contains 600mg of Ashwagandha KSM-66® which is the clinically approved dose.
+LYMA contains an adaptogenic powerhouse (including ashwagandha) to help regulate the amount of cortisol circulating in the body (cortisol is the body’s stress hormone).
+Taking this daily can be a really effective way to lower cortisol levels, reduce inflammation and encourage your body to revert to homeostasis, (its natural, harmonious state of balance.)
+LYMA contains 600mg, which is the clinically approved dose.